SkafteNicki/mlflow_sweep/docs/configuration.md

     command: uv run example.py learning_rate=${learning_rate} batch_size=${batch_size}
     ```

-Currently, there are a couple of standard ways to pass parameters to your script, that we do not support yet:

-* Environment variables: if you script loads in hyperparameters from environment variables, then this is not supported.

-* JSON file: if you script loads in hyperparameters from a JSON file, then this is not supported.

 ## Method configuration

 Currently, MLflow sweep supports three methods for hyperparameter optimization: `bayes`, `random`, and `grid`.
 The